Barack Obama 2008 Campaign

 It was featured on the homepage of YouTube, and watched more than anything else I'll ever create.

-Typically media and press adverse, I created an unconventional video series with campaign manager David Plouffe, where he provided updates directly to supporters.
+Typically media reticient, I created an unconventional video series with campaign manager David Plouffe, where he provided updates directly to supporters.

 These videos were all shot using the built-in webcam on my laptop – often stacked on books and random desk ephemera to get a good angle.
 Simple slides were used to cover cuts from the various improvised takes.